KareemAdams/HabitTracker-App/README.md

 ## 🧾 Acknowledgments

 - Icons by FontAwesome.
-- Data visualization by Matplotlib.

 ## 📬 Feedback & Support

 - Have feedback or need help?
-Feel free to open an issue or reach out at kareem@kerrysson.com.
+Feel free to reach out to kareem@kerrysson.com.